 Case No. 12-cv-4854-LB (N.D.
 Cal)

-The Mehdi Firm, PC is Co-Lead counsel in this antitrust class action lawsuit brought by persons enrolled in commercial health insurance plans (Aetna, Anthem Blue Cross, BlueShield, Cigna, HealthNet, UnitedHealth) against Sutter Health, the largest hospital chain in Northern California.
-Sutter Health uses it monopoly power to engage in various forms of anti-competitive conduct, including forcing health plans to include all Sutter providers that charge supra-competitive prices, requiring health plans to steer their members to Sutter facilities instead of lower-cost quality hospitals, imposing financial penalties for members’ choosing non-Sutter facilities, among other things.
+The Mehdi Firm, PC has been appointed Co-Lead counsel on behalf of the certified class of persons enrolled in commercial health insurance plans (Aetna, Anthem Blue Cross, BlueShield, HealthNet, UnitedHealth) against Sutter Health, the largest hospital chain in Northern California.
+Plaintiffs’ allege that Sutter Health uses it monopoly power to engage in various forms of anti-competitive conduct, including forcing health plans to include all Sutter providers that charge supra-competitive prices, requiring health plans to steer their members to Sutter facilities instead of lower-cost quality hospitals, imposing financial penalties for members’ choosing non-Sutter facilities, among other things.
 Sutter’s conduct causes health plans to pay higher rates which are passed downstream resulting in individuals and employers paying higher premiums as well as out-of-pocket expenses.
-The lawsuit seeks to prevent Sutter from continuing to engage in this conduct and seeks to compensate for Sutter’s supra-competitive pricing for the period September 17, 2008 to the present.
-View the filed complaint here.

 In re Domestic Airline Travel Antitrust Litigation